Optometry Practices NAICS 621320

 - Optometry practice owners have been selling their practices and retiring at an increasing rate during the past five years, according to Invision Magazine.
 This has boosted demand for associate Doctors of Optometry to fill the vacant spots.
 Private practice is not appealing when it’s a choice between going into debt to start your business or accepting a high six-figure salary and a generous package as an employee, according to Invision.
 Compensation demanded by young optometrists reflects the disparity between low supply and high demand.
 The average day rate for a part-time optometrist is now above $700 and, in some markets, above $800.

-- Optometry practice employment and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.
+- Optometry practice employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first eight months of 2025, according to the US Bureau of Labor Statistics.
 US optometry practice sales are forecast to grow at a 6.08% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue